Our response to COVID-19

-For information on the Homeowner Assistance Fund made available in the 2021 American Rescue Plan please see our American Rescue Plan page.
+For information on the Homeowner Assistance Fund made available in the 2021 American Rescue Plan please see our California Mortgage Relief page.

 Renters, landlords and homeowners can find additional information and resources on the Business, Consumer Services and Housing Agency website or the Department of Real Estate website.
 Guidance for homeless providers can be found on the Homelessness Coordinating and Financing Council page.

 While all CalHFA programs and services are fully operational, you may experience some delays.
 Staff is working diligently to ensure daily operations are uninterrupted and will continue to answer calls and emails from customers and business partners.

 CalHFA is open and accepting new reservations and rate locks.
 Staff is working diligently to ensure daily operations are uninterrupted and loan files are reviewed as quickly as possible.
 Please sign up for CalHFA Enews announcements and visit our Single Family program bulletins page to stay informed.
 We appreciate your partnership during these challenging times.